After a $92 million expansion, the U.S. Army reopens its

 Touchstone Pictures releases the coming-of-age drama The Last Song, starring

 Miley Cyrus, Liam Hemsworth, and Greg Kinnear.
+An estranged father in a small Southern beach

 "Early on I developed texture mapping, Z-buffers and subdivision surfaces.
 I was fortunate enough to be associated with four institutions